yougov/pinot-client-rust/README.md

 ---------------

 Query Responses are defined by one of two broker response structures.
-SQL queries return `SqlBrokerResponse`, whose generic parameter is supported by all structs implementing the `FromRow` trait, whereas PQL queries return `PqlBrokerResponse`.
+SQL queries return `SqlResponse`, whose generic parameter is supported by all structs implementing the `FromRow` trait, whereas PQL queries return `PqlResponse`.
-`SqlBrokerResponse` contains a `ResultTable`, the holder for SQL query data, whereas `PqlBrokerResponse` contains `AggregationResults` and `SelectionResults`, the holders for PQL query data.
+`SqlResponse` contains a `Table`, the holder for SQL query data, whereas `PqlResponse` contains `AggregationResults` and `SelectionResults`, the holders for PQL query data.
-Exceptions for a given request for both `SqlBrokerResponse` and `PqlBrokerResponse` are stored in the `Exception` array.
+Exceptions for a given request for both `SqlResponse` and `PqlResponse` are stored in the `Exception` array.
-Stats for a given request for both `SqlBrokerResponse` and `PqlBrokerResponse` are stored in `ResponseStats`.
+Stats for a given request for both `SqlResponse` and `PqlResponse` are stored in `ResponseStats`.

 ### Common